meet-projects/Y1YL-Labs/OOP Project Document/README.md

     - The instructions are part of the UX, they should be very clear to the user how the application can be used.

-> DEADLINE: 31st October, To be presented at HalloConf - [SUBMIT HERE](https://forms.gle/Y3SaM2fxHfo5SrmDA)
+> DEADLINE: 17th November, To be presented at the Physical Event - Submission on Repl.it

 ## Hints and Hurdles
+- Navigate to your groups' "Teams" tab on Repl.it, you should find an OOP Repl ready for you to code in!
 - If you get stuck on coming up with potential classes, let us know and we'll help in the brainstorm!